Hongweihuo-Lab/CIndex/README.md

 ## Paper
 [1] H. Huo, P. Liu, C. Wang, H. Jiang, and J. S. Vitter, CIndex: Compressed indexes for fast retrieval of FASTQ files, Bioinformatics, September 15, 2021,  [PDF](https://doi.org/10.1093/bioinformatics/btab655).

-## References
-[2] M. Burrows and D.J.
-Wheeler, A block-sorting lossless data compression algorithm, Tech.
-Report SRC-RR-124, Digital Equipment Corporation, Palo Alto, CA, 1994.
-[3] R. Grossi, A. Gupta, and J. S. Vitter, High-order entropy-compressed text indexes, In Proceedings of the 14th annual ACM-SIAM symposium on Discrete Algorithms, 2003, pp. 841–850.
-[4] R. Grossi, J. S. Vitter, and B. Xu, “Wavelet trees: From theory to practice,” In Proceedings of the 1st International Conference on Data Compression, Communications and Processing, 2011, pp. 210–221.
-[5] L. Foschini, R. Grossi, A. Gupta, and J. S. Vitter, “Fast compression with a static model in high-order entropy,” In Proceedings of the IEEE Data Compression Conference, 2004, pp. 62–71.
-[6]  H. Huo, L. Chen, H. Zhao, J. S. Vitter, and Y. Nekrich, “A data-aware FM-index,” In Proceedings of the 17th Annual Workshop on Algorithm Engineering and Experiments, 2015, pp. 10–23.

 ## ChangeLog
 2022.6.15: fix a bug in BitMap.h.